onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 The center of the world used to be Jerusalem but will henceforth be conceptual in representation space

-What if you dont bash islam too much - any way to make it easier for muslims to convert and not offend them to begin with?

 Maybe a party in the us should form with such internal governance Whatever comes put of a politician’s mouth should be downstream from such a collective intelligence Within identity self governing politics